foxssake/netfox/docs/netfox/nodes/rollback-synchronizer.md

 configured state- or input properties change ( i.e. different properties need to be synced ), call `process_settings()`.

+## Diff states

+When diff states are enabled in the [rollback settings], netfox will attempt to save bandwidth by only sending state properties that have changed.

+These changes are always based on a tick that the receiving peer has confirmed it already has.
+Basically we don't want to send changes compared to a tick that the peer has no knowledge about.

+Peers notify the host of which ticks they know about by *acknowledging* ( or ack'ing ) ticks.
+This acknowledging has two flavors.

+The first flavor is *full states*.
+These states contain all the state data, regardless of what changed and what has stayed the same.
+These ensure that peers have all the state data for a given tick.
+Once a full state is received, the receiving peer acknowledges that tick over a reliable channel.

+The second flavor is *diff states*.
+Peers may also acknowledge ticks after receiving a diff state, meaning that they have reconstructed the given state from a known earlier state and the diff state received.
+These are acknowledged over an unreliable channel.
+By using an unreliable channel, we can acknowledge diff states more often without causing any hiccups in network traffic.

+When diff states are disabled, netfox will always send full state data for all ticks.

 [Rollback caveats]: ../tutorials/rollback-caveats.md
 [NetworkRollback]: ../guides/network-rollback.md
 [Property paths]: ../guides/property-paths.md
+[rollback settings]: ../guides/network-rollback.md#settings